f5devcentral/f5-distributed-cloud-labs-101/application/docs/pre-work/voltconsole.rst

 Exercise 4b: Configure Site using CLI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you used the CLI to configure your site you can skip to Exercise 4: Accept Registration.
+If you used the CLI to configure your site you can skip to Exercise "Accept Registration".

 #.
 From your UDF Deployment find your "volterra" component and click on "Site UI".